datumlogic/opandroid/README.md

 From your terminal, please clone the “opandroid” git repository: git clone --recursive https://github.com/openpeer/opandroid.git

+Note the --recursive option is key to make sure you get all the dependent libraries

 This repository will yield the Android Java SDK, Native sample application and dependency libraries like the C++ open peer core, stack, media and libraries needed to support the underlying SDK.

 Directory structure: